Skip to the Main Content

 But we also know that the left column here usefully continues on further down, where it starts inclreasing in categorical dimension

-where codisc sends each set to the codiscrete groupoid over it (one unique morphism per ordered pair of objects).
+where codisccodisc sends each set to the codiscrete groupoid over it (one unique morphism per ordered pair of objects).

 That works in some of the applications I have, but seems to be unsatisfactory for other reasons.
 Or I don’t fully understand it yet.

-Yet another idea is this: concentrate on representations with values in GAct=GSet: sets equipped with G-action.
+Yet another idea is this: concentrate on representations with values in GAct=GSetG Act = G Set: sets equipped with GG-action.

 This alos looks like it is pointing in some right directions.
 But I am really not sure about this at the moment.